(Click on a headshot below to be taken to that person’s bio)

-Rob Neill – lives and works in Manhattan, mostly.
-In 1995, Rob went part of the “Roanoke Expedition” of Neo-Futurism to do “Too Much Light” in New York.
-He did the show there, in Manhattan, for basically 2 years before he went on to do a bit of Broadway, followed by some short bits on the TV.
-Then he mainly traveled about the country on a “writing grant” from Heineken—those days are behind him now.
+Rob Neill – has been a Neo-Futurist for over 20 years and lives and works in Manhattan, mostly.
+In 1995, Rob embarked on the “Roanoke Expedition” of Neo-Futurism to do “Too Much Light” in New York.
+He did the show then, in Manhattan, for basically 2 years before he went on to do a bit of Broadway, followed by some short bits on the TV.
+Then he mainly traveled about the country on a “writing grant” from Heineken—those days are well behind him now.

-And now he is probably back at TML somewhere in New York, and this site should give you some clue as to where.
+And now he is probably back doing Neo things, like “The Infinite Wrench”, somewhere, perhaps in NYC, and this site should, most likely, give you some clues.

 Ashley is proud to say that she is susceptible to cults and that she learned to read watching Sesame Street because her parents were busy.
 She knows where the Fountain of Youth is and bathes nude in its waters every full moon.
 She will never tell you where it is.
 It’s in New Jersey.
 Not sure where she was born, Ash remembers crisscrossing the country with her older sibling and thinking that airline stewardesses (in the 70’s, that’s what they were) were the most beautiful people on earth.
 She knows now that the most beautiful people on earth are the Neo-Futurists.

 I grew up down the street from a morgue in a cul-de-sac situated in a forest that was more like a Swamp.
 It was my kingdom, I was its prince, some times princess and always potion making witch.
 Little has changed since then.
 I’m ok with that.